 - Windows Vista – Nov 2006

 - Windows 8.1 – Oct 2013

 Main Components of Windows

-After learning about the Introduction to Windows, we are now going to study about the main components of Windows.
+After learning about the Introduction to Windows, we are now going to study the main components of Windows.
 The main components of the Windows Operating System are the following:

 - Configuration and maintenance